 Right from the breeder’s home, a Goldendoodle demands the utmost care.
-And to deliver this care, you’ll need to buy a lot of grooming and caring gear.
+And to deliver this care, you’ll need to be prepared to buy grooming supplies, caring gear, and even pet insurance.

 In this guide, we’ve compiled a list of these gears.
 Read on to find out what they are.

 Just like any other dog, Goldendoodle puppies demand feeding and drinking containers.
 Although some owners go for plastic bowls – which are relatively cheaper by the way – I’d suggest you get something ceramic or stainless instead, as they’re easier to clean and healthier for your puppy.

 Due to the smart and energetic nature of doodles, there’s no getting around their friskiness.
 Be it during training or playing, Goldendoodles will always try to tug or pull away from their companion to jump at things, play with passers-by, or greet kids.

 To keep them in check and out of trouble, you need a leash that’s at least four feet and at most 8 feet long.
 Alternatively, you can go for adjustable versions, which you can use from their puppyhood through to their senior years.